zulip/zulip/docs/production/upgrade-or-modify.md

    /home/zulip/deployments/current/scripts/setup/reindex-textual-data --force
    ```

-7. As an additional step, you can also [upgrade the postgresql version](#upgrading-postgresql).
+7. As an additional step, you can also [upgrade the PostgreSQL version](#upgrading-postgresql).

 ### Upgrading from Debian 9 to 10